This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 View at the summit of Mount Maroon

-There are other hikes nearby that should make it to your list: Mount Barney, Yellow Pinch Lookout, Mount Edwards, Mount French, Wilson’s Peak, Mount Mitchell, Mount Cordeaux, Mount Greville (via Palm Gorge)
+If you enjoyed Mt Maroon, consider exploring these nearby peaks: Mount Barney, Yellow Pinch Lookout, Mount Edwards, Mount French, Wilson’s Peak, Mount Mitchell, Mount Cordeaux, Mount Greville (via Palm Gorge), Mt Mathieson… There’s so much to do on the Scenic Rim!

 Mount Maroon drive